My Dirty Little Crush

 All in all, I’m pretty boring.

 Sure, I read a lot.
 Give me a good thriller and chances are, I won’t hear the phone and forget to eat.
-But reading isn’t trendy — some would even consider it as a shameful pastime.
-I’m from the MTV Generation, but when it comes to music, I don’t know many of the new bands — unless you still consider Pink Floyd, Guns & Roses, Bob Dylan etc. “new bands (in which case, you are worse than me).
+But reading isn’t trendy—some would even consider it as a shameful pastime.
+I’m from the MTV Generation, but when it comes to music, I don’t know many of the new bands—unless you still consider Pink Floyd, Guns & Roses, Bob Dylan etc., are “new bands” (in which case, you are worse than me).

 I don’t watch much TV.
 I never did in France, and programs are even worse in Canada.
-When I do find something interesting, I usually lost track of what I was watching because there are so many commercials.
+When I do find something interesting, I usually lose track of what I am watching because there are so many commercials.
 The last TV series I actually watched and liked was Friends, quite a while ago.
-I watched E.R a bit when I was in high school in France, where it was dubbed and called “Urgences”.
+I watched ER a bit when I was in high school in France, where it was dubbed and called “Urgences.”
 Oh, and Heartbreak High, an Australian soap opera which was, for some reason, quite popular in Europe.
-I like some Seinfield episodes and the Simpsons, re-run constantly in Canada.
+I like some Seinfield episodes and the Simpsons, which rerun constantly in Canada.
 That’s about it.

 But recently, I fell in love with House M.D.
 Oh, I know, you guys all know the series already, after all the 5th season is currently airing in North America.
 But I had never watched it before.
 See?
 That’s what I’m saying.
 I’m out of touch with pop culture.